 I am not comfortable working with Touchpad of my Laptop.
 So I bought an external USB mouse.
 One minor problem I face often is my palm accidentally touches the touchpad and messes up with my writing when I type something.
 Sometimes, I accidentally close the application.
-This is very annoying and It happened a couple times.
+It happened multiple times and is very annoying.
 I could easily disable the Touchpad from the Settings in my Ubuntu desktop, but I didn't want to do it.
 I wanted an easy and reliable way to automatically disable Touchpad when external Mouse is connected in Ubuntu desktop.
 After a quick Google search, I found the following methods to disable Touchpad or other pointing devices when an external mouse is plugged in.
 Even though this guide is specifically written for Ubuntu, some of these methods might work on other Linux distributions as well.

 Automatically Disable Touchpad When External Mouse Is Connected In Ubuntu